Santa Cruz 5010 Review — Making Short Work of Any Trail

 We’ve established that the 5010 is an impressive trail machine with fun and capable ride qualities and exceptional engineering and spec.
 However, to better understand the bike and where it thrives and falls short, we need to look closer at the design characteristics and componentry.

-The new Santa Cruz 5010 is similar to the 2021 model.
-However, the 2021 bike was completely different from the previous one.
+The new Santa Cruz 5010 is similar to the previous model.

 The Santa Cruz 5010 mountain bike uses the same lower-link VPP suspension and agile, playful frame geometry and specs.
 The only changes were minor componentry switches which are inconsequential for the bike’s feel and performance.

 The only other notable change is the color finishes, including a super-sleek Stormbringer Purple and classic Golden Yellow and Black.

 Santa Cruz is renowned for its industry-leading carbon fiber frames that they design, test, and prototype in their carbon lab in California.
 They’re so confident in the quality and performance of their frames that each one is backed by a lifetime warranty.